hypermedia-app/creta/docs/knossos/collections.md

 To enable this feature, the collection class has to support the `POST` operation, implemented by a generic `knossos` handler.
 It also has to be annotated with an IRI Template for the new instance identifiers.

+Member assertions which have `hydra:predicate` and `hydra:object` will be implicitly added to the newly created resource.
+Other member assertions will be ignored.

 ```turtle
 prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#>
 prefix schema: <http://schema.org/>